Algorithmic properties of inverse monoids with hyperbolic and tree-like Sch\"utzenberger graphs: Hyperbolic Sch u tzenberger graphs

 Recall that a graph $\Gamma$ is \emph{$\delta$-hyperbolic} if all the geodesic triangles of $\Gamma$ are $\delta$-thin.
 In this section, we consider finitely presented inverse monoids with hyperbolic Sch\"utzenberger graphs.
 The main result of this section is that these may have undecidable word problem, as stated in the following result.

-\begin{T} There is finitely presented inverse monoid $M$ and a positive real number $\delta > 0$ such that \begin{enumerate} \item[(i)] every Sch\"{u}tzenberger graph of $M$ is $\delta$-hyperbolic, but \item[(ii)] the monoid $M$ has undecidable word problem. \end{enumerate} Moreover, such examples exist where the above properties hold and in addition (a) all of the relations are of the form $w=1$ with $w \in A^{*} $, and (b) the monoid $M$ is $E$-unitary. \end{T}
+\begin{T} There is a finitely presented inverse monoid $M$ and a positive real number $\delta > 0$ such that \begin{enumerate} \item[(i)] every Sch\"{u}tzenberger graph of $M$ is $\delta$-hyperbolic, but \item[(ii)] the monoid $M$ has undecidable word problem. \end{enumerate} Moreover, such examples exist where the above properties hold and in addition \emph{(iii)} all of the relations are of the form $w=1$ with $w \in A^{*} $, and \emph{(iv)} the monoid $M$ is $E$-unitary. \end{T}

 We now summarize an important result from \cite{Rips82}.
 The Rips construction concerns groups satisfying certain small cancellation conditions, see \cite[Chapter 5, page 240]{LS}.
 We shall not need the definition of the small cancellation condition $C'(\lambda)$ here but just the fact that any finitely presented group satisfying a metric small cancellation condition $C'(\lambda)$ for some $0 < \lambda \leq 1/6$, is a hyperbolic group.